-Our Policy applies to all assets managed by majority-owned ESMC's businesses and businesses under ESMC's management control.
+The Policy applies to all assets managed by majority-owned ESMC's business and all businesses under ESMC's management control.
 It also applies to every asset category and to all assets under management.
-We strive to implement the policy consistently, but deviations in relation to the policy's scope may apply in mandates.
+We strive to implement the policy consistently, but deviations in relation to the policy's scope may apply with regards to mandates.